PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 - Install software via Wine:
 	- // how to// `winefile` (Go to Shell > My Computer > Control Panel > Add/Remove Program > Install (Your windows apps)
 	- [Pick Windows software and install it](my-windows-10.md)

+- `mkdir ~/dev` (this will be for all dev projects like websites, phone apps, etc. to store)